-Your hip socket or “acetabulum” is covered by smooth cartilage.
-Femoroacetabular Impingement (FAI), also known as hip impingement happens when the rim of the cartilage gets pinched.
-Typically, this pinching occurs when you move your hip into certain positions such as hip flexion in a deep squat.
-As a result, when this cartilage is pinched repetitively, irritation, tearing, or even detachment of the cartilage can occur.
+Your hip joint, specifically the acetabulum or hip socket, is normally covered by smooth cartilage.
+However, Femoroacetabular Impingement (FAI), also known as hip impingement, occurs when the rim of the cartilage becomes pinched.
+This pinching often happens when you move your hip into certain positions, such as hip flexion during a deep squat.
+Over time, repetitive pinching of the cartilage can lead to irritation, tearing, or even detachment.

-Hip impingement occurs because of a mismatch between the ball and socket of your hip.
-There are two types that cause hip impingement: cam deformity and pincer deformity.
+Hip impingement arises due to a mismatch between the ball and socket of the hip joint.
+There are two primary types of deformities associated with hip impingement: cam deformity and pincer deformity.

 - Constant dull pain with periods of sharp pain